-I have more than just fruit conserve recipes, check out these recipes below:
+I have more than just fruit conserve recipes, check out more recipes at the bottom of the page.

 What’s the difference between conserve and preserves?